 Cordless Vacuums With The Custom Battery Packs

-Such battery packs are optimized for individual vacuum cleaners in terms of capacity, voltage, drain current, charging current and similar.
+Such battery packs are optimized for individual vacuum cleaners in terms of capacity, voltage, drain current, charging current, and similar.

 When such battery pack fails (usually after the warranty has expired), then:

-- if the battery can be replaced by the user, the best solution is to order new battery pack from the manufacturer, if such battery packs are still manufactured.
+- if the battery can be replaced by the user, the best solution is to order a new battery pack from the manufacturer, if such battery packs are still manufactured.

-- if the battery cannot be replaced by the user, the best solution is to visit certified service center and let them check the unit.
+- if the battery cannot be replaced by the user, the best solution is to visit a certified service center and let them check the unit.

 Note: the use of non-OEM batteries is not recommended, although sometimes it is the only possible solution.
 Or get a new unit, which is not always the most cost-effective thing to do :)

-Long Story Short: knowing battery types and chemistries can come rather handy in modern world, powered and run by electronic devices and gadgets of all sorts.
+Long Story Short: knowing battery types and chemistries can come rather handy in the modern world, powered and run by electronic devices and gadgets of all sorts.

-Although batteries are common household items, handle them with care, keep them away from kids and heat and in the end, recycle them properly.
+Although batteries are common household items, handle them with care, keep them away from kids and heat, and in the end, recycle them properly.